 ID and passport

 Slovakia’s basic currency unit is the euro (€).
-When changing money, look for signs saying „change“, and steer clear of strangers offering to exchange money on the street.
+When changing money, look for signs saying „change“, and stay clear of strangers offering to exchange money on the street.
 You can get cash from international accounts at an automatic teller machine (ATM), usually marked Bankomat.
 Traveller’s cheques can be cashed at most banks and some exchange offices.
 Credit cards are accepted.
 We advise you to come with some cash just in case of need.

 The biggest mobile operators in Slovakia are Orange Slovensko, Slovak Telekom, 4ka, O2, each with many branches around the country.
 To place an international call, dial 00, the country code, city code and number.
 General phone numbers are: Information 118, General emergency 112, Police 158, Ambulance 155, Fire 150, Emergency road service 18124, Emergency highway service 0800 100-007.